MR-Addict/playground/src/assets/posts/live-stream-on-your-raspberrypi.md

 title: "Live Stream on Raspberry Pi"
 date: "2023-04-18T11:39:37.527Z"
 tags: ["Raspberry-Pi", "Stream", "Webcam", "Telegram"]
-intro: "Easily live streamming on your raspberry pi with webcam"
+intro: "Easily live streaming on your raspberry pi with webcam"
 ---

 ## 1. Preview

-If you got a raspberry pi, you may want to use your USE webcam on your raspberry pi as a WiFi webcam.
-Here is the full process about how to setup one yourself.
+If you got a raspberry pi, you may want to use the webcam on your raspberry pi as a WiFi webcam.
+Here is the full process about how to set up yourself.

-Here I'm using MJPG-Streamer as live stram service.
-After many research, though this is a very old project and may have been archived, but it's working very well.
+I'm using MJPG-Streamer as a live-stream service.
+After much research, though this is a very old project and may have been archived, it's still working very well.

-After install MJPG-Streamer, I also setup a telegramBot, so that I can easily access the snapshot.
-I also put it on my [home assistant](https://home-assistant.io), but that's more easier than this.
+After installing MJPG-Streamer, I also set up a telegramBot on raspberry pi.
+And I also implement it on my [home assistant](https://home-assistant.io), but that's much easier than a telegram bot.

-After all, you can do so many things with MJPT-Stramer as you like.
+After all, you can do as many things with MJPT-Stramer as you like.

 ## 2. Install and Setup MJPG-Streamer

-Install dependcies on your raspberry pi for building:
+Install dependencies on your raspberry pi for building:

 ```sh:install-dependencies.sh
 sudo apt-get install cmake libjpeg9-dev